pombredanne/nazca/doc.rst

 .. code-block:: python

-    global_matrix, hasmathed = ala.align(alignset,
+    global_matrix, hasmatched = ala.align(alignset,
                                           targset,
                                           0.4,   #This is the matching threshold
                                           treatments,
                                           'goncourtprize_alignment')

-The alignment results will be written into the `goncourtprize_alignment` file.
+The alignment results will be written into the `goncourtprize_alignment` file (note that this is optional, we could have work directly with the global matrix without writting the results).
 The `align` function returns the global alignment matrix and a boolean set to ``True`` if at least one matching has been done, ``False`` otherwise.